 Readmissions are a costly and complex problem that require multiple strategies and ongoing efforts to reduce.
 Research shows that, on average, 20 percent of patients in the U.S. are readmitted to a hospital within 30 days of discharge.
 While patients are readmitted to address medical issues, some readmissions are avoidable.
 For example, underlying social and behavioral factors may exacerbate medical conditions if left unaddressed.
 A new approach is needed to provide whole person transitional care to our patients most vulnerable to readmissions.
 This patient-centered approach focuses on identifying high-risk patients, understanding the contextual factors contributing to health and warm handoffs to community support.

 WSHA is launching a new interactive readmissions dashboard in September 2021!
 This dashboard allows you to track volume and frequency of readmitted patients at your facility.
-Data is available through WSHA based on hospital discharge data.
-Your individual report will display all-cause readmissions count by month benchmarked to similar facilities in Washington State.
+Data will be available through WSHA using hospital discharge data.
+Your individual hospital report will display all-cause and condition-specific readmissions count by month benchmarked to similar facilities in Washington State.
 We are working to improve the dashboard with feedback from our users.
 If you would like access to the dashboard please complete this form.
 Access is for WSHA member hospital employees so please use your hospital email address when you complete the form.

 Engage Multi-Visit Patients